-- 1. The effective inductance of each of the supply/ground sets. - 2.
+- 1. The effective inductances of each of the supply/ground sets. - 2.
 The isolation between the digital and analog supply/ground sets.

-Smaller effective inductance of the supply/ground pins leads to better noise suppression.
+Smaller effective inductance of the supply/ground pins leads to better suppression of the noise.
 For this reason, multiple pins are used to drive each supply/ground.
-It is also critical to ensure that the impedances of the supply and ground lines onboard are kept to the minimum possible values.
+It is also critical to ensure that the impedances of the supply and ground lines on board are kept to the minimum possible values.
 Use of ground planes in the board as well as large decoupling capacitors between the supply and ground lines are necessary to get the best possible SNR from the device.

-It is recommended that the isolation be maintained onboard by using separate supplies to drive AVDD and LVDD, as well as separate ground planes for AVSS and LVSS.
+It is recommended that the isolation be maintained on board by using separate supplies to drive AVDD and LVDD, as well as separate ground planes for AVSS and LVSS.

 The use of LVDS buffers reduces the injected noise considerably, compared to CMOS buffers.
 The current in the LVDS buffer is independent of the direction of switching.
-Also, the low output swing, as well as the differential nature of the LVDS buffer, results in low-noise coupling.
+Also, the low output swing as well as the differential nature of the LVDS buffer results in low-noise coupling.